Your First WaterUI App

 Step 3: Adding Reactive State

 Now comes the exciting part - let's add reactive state!
-We'll use the s! macro from nami for reactive computations and the text! macro for reactive text:
+We'll use the re-exported binding helper together with Binding's convenience methods and the text! macro for reactive text:

 use waterui::reactive::binding;